TheRealShoxie/Interactive-Robot-Chess/DEV/ROS/catkin_ws/src/ibo1_irc_api/data/Protocol/Internal_Protocol.md

 - command
     - is the command which defines what should happen
     - Size: 1byte
-    - Special: Please be aware that 0x00 is reserver and should not be used.
+    - Special: Please be aware that 0x00 is reserved and should not be used.
 - sizeData
     - defines how big the data that is followed is.
 Thus only the needed bytes will be read and can be checked for accurate receiving of byteSize
     - Size: 4bytes